invertase/react-native-firebase/pages/quick-start/new-project.md

 ## Next

-Now that you have a new project with the core Firebase module integrated, let's continue to the final step; follow the guides below for the platforms you wish to integrate with.
+Now that you have a new project with the core Firebase module integrated, you have to complete the integration of Firebase into your project by adding your Firebase credentials.
+Follow the guides below for the platforms you wish to integrate with.

 <Grid columns="2">
 	<Block